pigfox/simulate-flashloan-arbitrage/README.md

 SwapAmount is determined to be the lowest balanceOf value of the Tokens per dex.
 XToken -> MockFlashLoanProvider
 Arbitrage flashloan <- MockFlashLoanProvider
-Arbitrage buys from one Dex and seels to the other Dex. //<-- probable error here, Arbitrage deos not own XTokens borrowed.
+Arbitrage buys from one Dex and sells to the other Dex. //<-- probable error here, Arbitrage deos not own XTokens borrowed.